robjustice/Problock3/README.md

 Disk images with the driver setup for slot autoscan included in the release section for the following:
   Apple/// System Utilities
   Selector boot (and selector HD image)
-  BOS Boot (and cffa2 HD image for BOS from apple3rtr)
+  Selector boot with desktopmanager driver included (and selector HD image) BOS Boot (and cffa2 HD image for BOS from apple3rtr) BOS Boot with desktopmanager driver included (need to use bos_hd.po HD image)